 - i.
 Not all cremation authorities offer the same services for example, some will scatter ashes while others will inter or bury them.
 If you are in any doubt about the options available to you, you should discuss them with the cremation authority or with the funeral director who is arranging the funeral.
-This will ensure that the cremation authority is able to carry out your instructions if it is possible.
+This will ensure that it is possible for the cremation authority to carry out your instructions.
 Once the cremation authority has accepted this application form, it must follow your instructions for what is to be done with the ashes. - ii.
-Further information about the options is detailed here:
+Further information about the options at section 5 are detailed here:

-A. I or my representative will collect the ashes from the crematorium
+A. I or my representative will collect the ashes from the crematorium.